texthtml/angularjs-webapp/README.md

 Be careful, when you use this, you have to make sure the application is served on all the reachable URLs.
 You can do this on your server or with a FALLBACK if you are using Application Cache with your app.
 When accessing the app with an URL matching a screen route, AngualarJs-WebApp will initilize the app to this screen and populate its scope with variable found in the URL if any.
 In the exemple, going to /hello/Pierre would load the third screen and show "Hello Pierre"

-#### ngApp ####
+#### th:app ####

-You are already using this one. ngApp is extended to initialize the StateManager and can be configured with optional attributes:
+th:app is used to initialize the StateManager and can be configured with optional attributes:

-* first-screen: css selector to the first screen of your app (defaults to #home)
+* th:first-screen: css selector to the first screen of your app (defaults to #home)
-* screen-class: class used to identify the current screen
+* th:screen-class: class used to identify the current screen

 ## Documentation ##